 Study and understand.
 Looking deeper into the text as you search in various commentaries and Bible dictionaries may bring to the surface information that will benefit your outline and content as you write your sermon.

-1. Topical
+Topical Sermons

 This one is probably the easiest and most common one.
 You choose a topic (salvation, Jesus’ miracles, depression, finances, or whatever else), find your verses, and arrange your outline around them.
 Topical Bibles and dictionaries are easy to use.
-You can basically choose your 4-week series based on the felt needs of the church—for example, a series on Detox from Anxiety or Life in the Spirit.
+You can choose your 4-week series based on the felt needs of the church—for example, a series on Detox from Anxiety or Life in the Spirit.

 The ease of planning for topical sermons is also its downfall.
 A topical message only gives a partial scriptural view of the overarching plan of the Bible.
 It is easy to take verses out of context as they may suit what you want to communicate.

-2. Textual
+Textual Sermons

 It can limit you to shorter sermons as points may be harder to find (which your church might be grateful for).
 Since you choose that specific short text, you may be subject to being biased on its importance.

-3. Expository
+Expository Sermons

-4. Narrative or Biographical
+Narrative or Biographical Sermons

 As you see, there is a variety of styles you can use to write your sermon.

 Yet, how do you choose your sermon text?
-The best thing to do as you write your sermon is to use a yearly calendar plan.
+As you write your sermon, the best thing to do is to use a yearly calendar plan.
 This would allow you to choose subjects, text, and style of sermons.
-If you’re ministering in an expository church, topics and texts will be “chosen” for you.
+If you’re ministering in an expository church, topics, and texts will be “chosen” for you.
 If that is not your church, consider planning around this format for 51 weeks, pending you have a Sunday off between Christmas and New Year’s.

-- 1 expository series: 6-8 weeks
+- One expository series: 6-8 weeks

 - Holidays: 5-6 (For example–Easter and Christmas)

-- 5 topical series of 4-5 weeks each (20-25 Sundays)
+- Five topical series of 4-5 weeks each (20-25 Sundays)

-- 5 stand-alone sermons
+- Five stand-alone sermons

 - There you go, 50 weeks!